DonnaSko/csl-111425/CHECKPOINT_2024.md

 ---

-### 2. Single-Character Dealer Search ✅
+### 2. Single-Character Search Fixes ✅
-**Feature**: When searching with a single character (e.g., "A"), returns all dealers where company name starts with that letter.
+**Feature**: When searching with a single character (e.g., "A"), returns only results where company name, first name, or last name starts with that letter.

 **Implementation**:
+- **Dealers Page**: Single-character searches use `startsWith` for company names, first names, and last names only
-- Single-character searches use `startsWith` for company names
+- **Dashboard Total Dealers**: Single-character searches use `startsWith` for company names, first names, and last names
 - Multi-character searches continue to use `contains` for flexible matching
 - Case-insensitive search
 - Works with all other search filters (status, buying group)

 **Examples**:
-- Search "A" returns all companies starting with "A"
+- Search "A" returns all companies starting with "A" (e.g., "ABC Company")
+- Search "A" returns all contacts whose first name starts with "A" (e.g., "Alice Smith")
-- Search "ABC" returns all companies containing "ABC" anywhere in the name
+- Search "A" returns all contacts whose last name starts with "A" (e.g., "John Anderson")
+- Does NOT return results like "Skolnick" or "Bellingham Electric" that contain "a" but don't start with it

 **Files**:
 - `backend/src/routes/dealers.ts` - Enhanced dealer search endpoint

-**Commit**: `e299b8a`
+- `backend/src/routes/reports.ts` - Dashboard dealer search endpoint

+**Commits**: `ac33cbd`, `6048712`, `670d12e`

 ---

+### 3. Trade Show Details Page ✅
+**Feature**: Fixed blank page when clicking "View Details" on a trade show.

+**Implementation**:
+- Created TradeShowDetail component to display trade show information
+- Added `/trade-shows/:id` route in App.tsx
+- Shows trade show name, location, dates, description
+- Lists all associated dealers with links to dealer details
+- Includes error handling and loading states

+**Files**:
+- `frontend/src/pages/TradeShowDetail.tsx` (NEW)
+- `frontend/src/App.tsx` - Added route

+**Commit**: `5b68ff3`

+---

-### 3. Database Connection Pool Fix ✅
+### 4. Database Connection Pool Fix ✅
 **Feature**: Fixed Prisma connection pool configuration to prevent connection leaks.

 **Implementation**: